Faster quantum mixing for slowly evolving sequences of Markov chains: Discussion

+We have presented quantum algorithms for generating samples from stationary distributions of a sequence of Markov chains which achieve a quadratic improvement over previous approaches that can guarantee the generation of the correct output, and work for all time-reversible chains.
+To achieve this improvement we do not assume special properties of the chain (except detailed balance) but rather we have considered settings where the chains come in a context, namely in a slowly evolving sequence.
+This result thus has application to all MCs where this framework is natural.

+An important domain of application includes statistical physics and material science, where the slowly evolving context, and the need for independent samples, arise when studying phase transitions~\cite{2010_Nishimori}.

+A second important family of applications occurs in machine learning (ML), both in the reinforcement learning case~\cite{1998_Sutton} and in the context of generative models~\cite{2016_Bishop}.
+To briefly comment on this domain, as mentioned earlier in reinforcement learning settings~\cite{1998_Sutton} where the learner's distribution over actions is specified by MCs, the MCs are sequentially updated as the system learns~\cite{2014_Paparo, 2012_Briegel, 2012_Mautner, 2017_Dunjko}.
+The other facet involves the training of certain generative models (used, \textit{e.g.},\ for unsupervised learning), such as Boltzmann machines~\cite{2012_Fischer}.
+Here one encounters the need for producing samples from stationary distributions (\textit{e.g.},\ Gibbs states) which are themselves slowly modified as the model is updated~\cite{2008_Tieleman,2014_Wiebe}.

+We remark that, in ML, the subsequent Markov chains in the sequence are generated according to a training algorithm which depends on the external outputs of previous Markov chains.
+Whenever this is the case, the methods developed for quantum-enhanced annealing methods become unsuitable, as they need to keep coherence through the protocol steps~\cite{2008_Wocjan, 2009_Wocjan}.

-As a feature of our protocol, we point out that at each time step can output not just a classical sample from the target stationary distribution, but a coherent encoding of this distribution.
-This is not a guaranteed characteristic of quantum mixing protocols \cite{2007_Richter}, and makes our approach suitable for combining with other quantum protocols which start from such a coherent encoding \cite{2011_Magniez_SIAM, 2014_Paparo, 2010_Krovi}.
+We conclude observing that, as a feature of our protocol, at each time step we do not output just a classical sample from the target stationary distribution, but a coherent encoding of this distribution.
+This is not a guaranteed characteristic of quantum mixing protocols~\cite{2007_Richter} and makes our approach suitable for combining with other quantum protocols which start from such a coherent encoding~\cite{2011_Magniez_SIAM, 2014_Paparo, 2010_Krovi, 2015_Montanaro}.

-In the protocol we have presented, as in other related works, it is always assumed that aside from the Markov chains themselves, one also has access to the values of the spectral gaps.
-This is potentially a problematic assumption, since, at least in the general cases, spectral gaps are often difficult to determine.
-Consequently, methods which do not rely on good lower bounds of the spectral gaps, or, more precisely, which can adaptively estimate the changes in spectral gaps in the context of slowly evolving sequences, are part of ongoing work.